csosa27/RoboND-Rover-Project/README.md

 The goals / steps of this project are the following:

 - Training / Calibration:
-  - Download the simulator and take data in &quot;Training Mode&quot;
+  - Download the simulator and take data in "Training Mode"
   - Test out the functions in the Jupyter Notebook provided
   - Add functions to detect obstacles and samples of interest (golden rocks)
   - Fill in the `process_image()` function with the appropriate image processing steps (perspective transform, color threshold etc.) to get from raw images to a map.
 The `output_image` you create in this step should demonstrate that your mapping pipeline works.